The holiday season is upon us. Be prepared and don’t stress out with these Ways To Have A Stress-Free Holiday Season.

 The only exception is Pete’s gifts.
 I will wrap them early but I hide them back in the closet.
 I won’t put them out until Christmas Eve because I don’t want him guessing at what I got him.

-I’m usually really good about sending out Christmas cards.
-The first weekend of December, I write out all my cards.
+I’m usually really good about sending out Christmas cards early.
+The first weekend of December, I write out all our cards.
 Then that Monday, they’re in the mailbox ready to go.
-The only way I’m able to do that is if I get them ahead of time.
+The only way I’m able to do that is if I get buy Christmas cards ahead of time.

-If you start your cards now, you have time to move your photos around 100 times to make sure they’re exactly how you want them.
+If you start your photo cards early, you have time to move your photos around 100 times to make sure they’re exactly how you want them.
 And you’ll still have time to get them out before the holiday rush.